MehdizadeMilad/MehdizadeMilad/README.md

 <br>
 🧑📚 I'm very interested in debugging and making things better 🥲
 <br>
-🤝 I’m looking to collaborate on OpenSource Community, for start I reported an issue in <a href="https://github.com/microsoft/vscode/issues/116155">vscode</a>
+🤝 I’m looking to collaborate on OpenSource Community, for start I reported an issue in <a href="https://github.com/microsoft/vscode/issues/116155">vscode</a> and a <a href="https://github.com/uNetworking/uWebSockets.js/pull/566">PR</a> in <a href="https://github.com/uNetworking/uWebSockets.js">uWebSocket.JS</a> library that I use for my projects.
 <br>
 📝 I've written an article about <a href="https://www.linkedin.com/pulse/secure-coding-last-line-defense-cybersecurity-milad-mehdizade/">Secure Coding - The last line of defense in CyberSecurity</a>
 <br>